4 Things We Can Learn from Retailers Using the CORTIX™ Platform

 In the US alone, 657,000 commercial spaces spend almost $21 billion in energy costs.
 38% of these costs are claimed by the retail spaces’ heating and cooling systems.
 Hence, retailers are giving more and more importance towards lighting, heating, cooling, and other consumer comfort related parameters.

 The on-going pandemic has shown the importance of having ‘healthy buildings’ and businesses have increased investments in newer technologies - to provide cleaner air, more efficient energy, and a more sustainable way of delivering value to customers.
 With new infrastructure and evolving building energy management system,(BMS) retailers are engaging with cutting-edge IoT-based energy management companies.

-The goal is to use machine learning and AI-driven intelligent analytics to achieve consumer comfort, employee safety and energy cost optimization.
+The goal is to use artificial intelligence and AI-driven intelligent analytics to achieve consumer comfort, employee safety and energy cost optimization.

 The CORTIX™ platform powers energy management services by EcoEnergy Insights

 From the onset, EcoEnergy Insights has always focused on providing a world class energy management service to clients.

 A great differentiator is the context-based approach which makes the core of the solutions, and a highly intelligent CORTIX AI and IoT Platform that is used by analysts and domain experts, with a track record of saving millions of dollars in energy by enabling data-driven decision making.